 In the final step beautiful and sustainable textile products are created.
 They continue to tell the powerful story of the journey from waste to wear.

-Healthy Seas is a cross-sector initiative created by three founders - one NGO and two enterprises -
+Healthy Seas is a cross-sector initiative created by two NGOs and two businesses -

 that have joined forces to tackle the problem of marine litter.